VAV!/April 9, 2012

 Think back to your earliest memories or stories told to you by those who lived large in the generations of the 1950s and 1960s.
 Chances are great, you'll either recall or be well informed about the once common practice of covering the household upholstered furniture with furniture covers (or slip-covers) made from transparent industrial-grade plastic or vinyl.
 Actually, for some, the mere mention of vinyl slip-coverings brings vivid and immediate creaking, squeaking, sticky childhood images to mind...

 Let's take a moment to ponder at what most likely started the common practice or tradition of slip covering furniture among our forbearers.
 What was 'THAT' industrial-grade plastic or vinyl in the first place?

 'THAT' plastic or vinyl furniture covering, sold to the discerning consumers by tailors and some larger department stores, went a long way to ward off the occasional unwanted stains, wear, tear and overall misuse from man, woman, children, animal, mineral, plankton, and all foes...thus extending and preserving the beauty and life of furniture forever (and ever).
 In short, the plastic/vinyl coverings protected and defended the integrity of household furniture, otherwise known as 'company furniture'.
 Now, we all know, 'company furniture' was largely reserved for the seating of special guests on holidays, visiting royalty, or the foreboding members of the Parents Teacher Association (PTA).

-Looking back through the decades to the vinyl slipcovering's heyday, one may wonder in awe at the consumer's very roots and motivation to cover furniture with vinyl, afterall.
-Was the practice out of a generational or cultural phenomenon?
-Perhaps the frugality driven consumer was merely showing a display of fashion savvy, intermingled amidst an act of random obsession for cleanliness.
+Looking back through the decades to the vinyl slipcovering's heyday, one may wonder in awe at the consumer's very roots and motivation to be so fastidious about the household seating.
+Was the clean gene merely practice borne out of a generational or cultural phenomenon?
+Perhaps the frugality driven consumer was merely showing a display of fashion savvy, intermingled amidst an act of random obsession for cleanliness?
 Looking further, what of a possible anal-retentive gene gone wild?
-The answers to the questions are all subjective and debatable, though assuredly whatever the case, its best left chalked up to 'Different strokes for different blokes...'
+The answers to the questions are all subjective and debatable, though assuredly whatever the case, it's best left chalked up to 'Different strokes for different blokes...'